Dropbox if you must

 5 Use a FUSE virtual mount

-dbxfs or ff3d or rclone (above) allow you mount the remote dropbox file system without installing Dropbox’s suspect client software.
-This seems slow and clunky; I think I would only do this if I needed to coordinate on some dropbox thing in realtime but mistrusted the client.
+dbxfs or ff3d or rclone (above) allow you to mount the remote Dropbox file system without installing Dropbox’s suspect client software.
+This seems slow and clunky; I think I would only do this if I needed to coordinate on some Dropbox thing in realtime but mistrusted the client.
 This sounds like hell to me.
 Can I not just use git and handle coordination in my own sweet time?
-For my offline collaboration style, manual-and-asychronous syncing with rclone is better.
+For my offline collaboration style, manual-and-asynchronous syncing with rclone is better.

 6 Run a sandbox